 Third Trimester Causes

-Causes for third trimester bleeding and clots include:
+Causes for passing blood clots while pregnant in the third trimester include:

 Hemorrhaging and passing clots during the third trimester can present a bigger threat to baby and mother if the cause is a placenta previa, vasa previa, or a placental abruption.